peterwissel/Udacity_ND_Data_Engineer/P8_Data_Engineering_Capstone_Project/README.md

 - `I94ADDR` State description has errors like 'WI'='WISCONS**O**N' instead of 'WI'='WISCONS**I**N'. **Project decision:**
 The only incorrect US state will be corrected **manually**.

+**All source files are located in the `P8_capstone_resource_files`** folder.
+If there are files with `*.7z` file extension, please unzip them with 7Zip first.
+Otherwise you will not be able to access them.

 # Data Model and ETL Pipeline
 ### Conceptual Data Model